The Lost Colony (play): Historical background

 The play was written during the Great Depression by Paul Green, who had earlier won the Pulitzer Prize for drama.
 The Lost Colony marked a shift in his work from more traditional forms of drama to focus on the creation of large-scale outdoor musical spectacles which he termed "Symphonic Dramas."
 As of 2012, this is the United States's second-longest-running historical outdoor drama, behind The Ramona Pageant produced in Southern California.

 Before Jamestown and Plymouth were founded, a group of about 120 men, women and children established one of the first English settlements in the New World on Roanoke Island in 1587.
 Shortly after arriving in this New World, colonist Eleanor Dare, daughter of Governor John White of the colony, gave birth to her daughter Virginia Dare.
 The governor's granddaughter was believed to be the first English child born in North America.

 Life on the island was difficult for the colonists.
 Low on supplies and facing retaliation from the Native Americans they had displaced, the colonists sent Governor White to England in the summer of 1587 for supplies.
 Because of the impending war with Spain, White was unable to return to Roanoke Island until 1590.
-When he arrived, he found no evidence of the colony, save the word "CROATOAN" carved into palisade of the fort and a nearby tree with the letters "CRO" similarly inscribed.
+When he arrived, he found no evidence of the colony, save the word "CROATOAN" carved into a palisade of the fort and a nearby tree with the letters "CRO" similarly inscribed.
 While some theories hold that the colonists died at the site, the fate of those first colonists remains a matter of scholarly debate.